SebastianGomezVidal/programsCatalog/Cinema_Seats/README.md

 5. In your new DB go to the SQL tab and paste the content (plain txt) of the file theater_manager.sql which you can take with any plain text reader, then click go.

-6. Make sure the connection parameters to the DB is right by checking the file _db_connection.php_ inside the php folder.
+6. Make sure the connection parameters to the DB are right by checking the file _db_connection.php_ inside the php folder.

 7. Finally go to [https://localhost/index.php](https://localhost/index.php), this app works under https.